 So, assuming you receive a $1,000 bonus, you will pay $220 in federal income tax initially.
 This formula is simply Bonus amount x .22= federal withholding.
 As your bonus is subject to FICA taxes, anticipate the total federal tax bill to be $296.50 and extra for state taxes.

 The aggregate method is the other way to tax your bonus, and this is the default treatment when your employer lumps your bonus into your recurring paycheck.
-In a nutshell, your employer withholds tax at your regular rate, just like your base salary.
+Your bonus is treated as if this new amount is your regular paycheck and thus taxed accordingly.

 For example, instead of receiving your usual pay of $4,000, it might be $5,000 if you get a $1,000 bonus.
 Admittedly, this tax treatment is more complex in estimating your taxes.
 Your employer can follow these steps to calculate your withholding amount: